Janet Robin: Biography and Background

 Robin previously released “Everything Has Changed,” in Europe, with Hypertension Music based in Hamburg, Germany.
 Coupled with the strength of her growing European following and introduced to the German based label by friend and frequent touring partner Colin Hay (Men At Work), Robin signed a licensing and distribution deal with Hypertension for a Winter 2010 European release of Everything Has Changed.
 The company also did the booking for Robin throughout Europe and after the initial release in Europe, she secured a January 2010 tour with Midge Ure (Ultravox – co-organizer of Live Aid, Band Aid and Live 8).
 She has since had several successful headlining tours in the Czech Republic, Poland, Germany, UK, and France where she played with a her band to sold out crowds (200-400 cap venues) across the country.
 In May of 2013, she released her first "live" CD, recorded on her one of her European tours in France.

 In addition to pursuing her solo career both in the U.S. and abroad, few musicians are able to work with the great variety of artists that Robin has been fortunate enough to be around.
-Besides the aforementioned Lindsey Buckingham, Robin has toured, performed with, recorded, or written songs with Tommy Emmanuel, Peppino D’Agostino, Meredith Brooks, Monty Montgomery, Michelle Shocked, Maia Sharp, Marcy Levy (co-writer with Eric Clapton on “Lay Down Sally”), Ann and Nancy Wilson (Heart), Garrison Starr, Anne McCue and many more.
+Besides the aforementioned Lindsey Buckingham, Robin has toured, performed with, recorded, or written songs with Tommy Emmanuel, Peppino D’Agostino, Meredith Brooks, Monty Montgomery, Tommy Emmanuel, Peppino D'Agostino, Michelle Shocked, Maia Sharp, Marcy Levy (co-writer with Eric Clapton on “Lay Down Sally”), Ann and Nancy Wilson (Heart), Garrison Starr, Anne McCue and many more.
 Her most recent side-woman gig was the touring guitarist of Air Supply in 2009.
+She was recently featured on the bill for the prestigious "All Star Guitar Niight" which features some of the top guitar players in the world, during the NAMM convention.
 Touring nearly 150 dates a year with her own project, she has seen her solo career rise to higher and higher levels each year.

 However, one need not base their judgment on Robin solely on those with whom she has been associated.
 Only a listen to her albums or a ticket to one of her shows will prove the opening claim to be true.
 For what underlies the Janet Robin labels of singer, guitarist, songwriter, producer, and road warrior is a single word: musician.